 A Clinical Professor at the University of California-San Francisco School of Nursing, he teaches psychopharmacology and is an Attending Nurse Practitioner at the San Francisco Veterans Administration.

 He is the Co-chair for Sana Symposium, a leading national CME meeting on psychedelic therapies and NP Institute, a CME meeting for early career PMHNP's.
 As a steering committee member for Psych Congress, he has been invited to present internationally on improving medication adherence, cannabis pharmacology, psychedelic assisted psychotherapy, grief psychotherapy, treatment-resistant depression, diagnosis and treatment of bipolar disorder, and the art and science of psychopharmacologic practice.
 He also keeps regular blogs on all things psychiatric, has been invited to speak at SXSW, the Aspen Health Ideas Festival, TEDxMarin, and the Singapore Ministry of Health, written for the Los Angeles Times, and interviewed in Forbes, and on the BBC World Service.

-Associate Clinical Professor, UC San Francisco School of Nursing
+Clinical Professor, UC San Francisco School of Nursing

 See button below for a full list of past and current topics.

-Andrew brings over 25 years of mental health professional expertise to clinical practice, with over 17 years as a psychiatric nurse practitioner.
-After working in outpatient psychiatry with Kaiser Permanente for 13 years, he now treats American veterans at the San Francisco VA.
+Andrew brings over 30 years of mental health professional expertise to clinical practice, with over 17 years as a psychiatric nurse practitioner.
+After working in outpatient psychiatry with Kaiser Permanente for 13 years, he now treats American Veterans at the San Francisco VA.
 He has taught and has expertise in cases of treatment resistant depression, PTSD, and the use of psychedelic assisted therapies such as ketamine, psilocybin, and MDMA in the treatment of psychiatric illness.
-He is a study therapist in the

 Messages sent through this site are not secure and do not constitute medical treatment or advice.